API Reference¶

 Build tasks concurrently using hybrid async/thread/process execution.

 This is the main build function for production use.
-It: - Discovers all tasks in the DAG(s) - Schedules tasks for execution when dependencies are met - Handles dynamic dependencies via generator suspension - Supports multiple root tasks (built concurrently) - Routes tasks to async/thread/process based on ExecutionModeSelector - Manages all registry interactions (start/complete/fail task) - Optionally uses global concurrency locks for distributed execution
+It: - Discovers all tasks in the DAG(s) and registers each one with the registry as soon as it's discovered (so the full DAG is visible in the UI immediately, not progressively as tasks become runnable) - Schedules tasks for execution when dependencies are met - Handles dynamic dependencies via generator suspension - Supports multiple root tasks (built concurrently) - Routes tasks to async/thread/process based on ExecutionModeSelector - Manages all registry interactions (register/start/complete/fail task) - Optionally uses global concurrency locks for distributed execution

 | PARAMETER | DESCRIPTION |